-- In general, the same materials should be used in consistent proportions on all facades and not just on the street face.
-Materials should carry around corners and terminate at logical points to avoid appearing as a thin veneer or 'false front'. - All sides of a building that extend in front of an adjacent building are visible (d) from the public realm and warrant appropriate design.
-For corner buildings, the side façade should be articulated and have sufficient windows and detailing, comparable to the front façade. - Large blank walls should be avoided whenever possible.
-Window openings, detailing, materials, colour, wall articulation and landscaping should be used to enliven them and reduce their scale. - Exposed foundations should be limited to 30 cm (12 in.). (f) - Garage doors for individual units should be single width. (g)
+- (b) Materials should be used in a way that is true to their nature.
+For example, stone facing should be used as a foundation element, and as the base of columns, but should not be used as a facing on upper levels with no clear means of support below. - (c) In general, the same materials should be used in consistent proportions on all facades and not just on the street face.
+Materials should carry around corners and terminate at logical points to avoid appearing as a thin veneer or 'false front'. - (d) All sides of a building that extend in front of an adjacent building are visible from the public realm and warrant appropriate design.
+For corner buildings, the side façade should be articulated and have sufficient windows and detailing, comparable to the front façade. - (e) Large blank walls should be avoided whenever possible.
+Window openings, detailing, materials, colour, wall articulation and landscaping should be used to enliven them and reduce their scale. - (f) Exposed foundations should be limited to 30 cm (12 in.). - (g) Garage doors for individual units should be single width.